pyranges/pyranges/README.md

 arithmetic computation of scores associated with genomic intervals.

-**The work on the top-level library has slowed down a bit right now, as I am currently working on improving the underlying algorithms for interval set operations (NCLS).
+**The work on the top-level library has slowed down a bit right now, as I am currently working on speeding up (the already super fast) underlying algorithms for interval set operations (NCLS).
 After that I'll get back to working on PyRanges again.**

 ### Paper